- Medicaid covers nearly 2 million people in Arizona, including 569,000 who have coverage under Medicaid expansion.

 The state continued to work with CMS to come to an agreement on a new waiver, and in July 2016, Arizona published a revised version of their proposed Medicaid modernization waiver.
 In September 2016, CMS approved Arizona’s waiver proposal, but eliminated the most conservative aspects of it.
 The new waiver runs for five years, through September 2021, and includes the following provisions:

-- A new AHCCCS CARE program for enrollees with income above the poverty level (between 100 percent and 138 percent of the poverty level, as those individuals are eligible for Medicaid under the ACA’s expansion).
+- A new AHCCCS CARE program for enrollees with income above the poverty level (between 100% and 138% of the poverty level, as those individuals are eligible for Medicaid under the ACA’s expansion).
 The program requires modest contributions to a health savings account, but the premiums can be deferred for six months if members complete various wellness and preventive care requirements.

-- A job search program that’s offered but not mandatory (as described below, the Trump administration allowed the state to change this to a mandatory community engagement requirement, but the state has opted to indefinitely postpone implementation due to the uncertain legal status of work requirements in other state).
+- A job search program that’s offered but not mandatory (as described below, the Trump administration allowed the state to change this to a mandatory community engagement requirement, but the state opted to indefinitely postpone implementation due to the uncertain legal status of work requirements in other states, and the Biden administration officially rescinded approval for Arizona’s work requirement in June 2021).

 The Obama administration CMS declined several provisions of the original waiver proposal, including the five-year limit on AHCCCS benefits for able-bodied adults, and the work/job search requirement — it was changed to a program in which beneficiaries are automatically enrolled, but AHCCCS benefits are not eliminated for those who don’t actively participate.